enoskyeza/practice/README.md

 Form Validation:

 Create an HTML form with a text input and a submit button.
 Write JavaScript code that validates whether the input is not empty when the form is submitted.
 If empty, display an error message.

+Dynamic Content:

+Create an HTML list (<ul>) with no items initially.
+Write JavaScript code to dynamically add list items to the <ul> when a button is clicked.